apoelstra/icboc/README.md

-# Icebox
+# ICBOC

+ICBOC, or "Ice Cold Box of Coins", was originally named Icebox, but it turned out that this collided with the pre-existing [Icebox project](https://github.com/ConsenSys/icebox).
+The current name was chosen to be awkward enough to avoid collisions, while still sounding kinda like "icebox".

-Icebox is a cold wallet designed to work with the Ledger Nano S on an offline computer.
+ICBOC is a cold wallet designed to work with the Ledger Nano S on an offline computer.
 It is designed for power users willing to do a fair bit of work to send transactions.
 Currently it is under development and it is strongly discouraged to use it.
-In particular, there is no support for sending coins, so if you send coins to this wallet, *you will need to write the code to retrieve them*.

 It is designed around the principle that each address corresponds to one payment, and while address should appear uniformly random, the wallet should